-In accordance with RCW 13.06.020, the state appropriates approximately \$38 million to local county juvenile courts each two-year budget cycle.
-In order to reduce reliance on state-operated institutions, this funding provides community-based responses for youth who commit crimes.
+In accordance with RCW13.06.020, the state appropriates approximately \$38 million to local county juvenile courts each two-year budget cycle.
+To reduce reliance on state-operated institutions, this funding provides community-based responses for youth who commit crimes.
 The funding also assists with the application of disposition (sentencing) programs.
 DCYF's JR program administers these dollars across the 33 county juvenile court jurisdictions.

-This block grant report, which was prepared pursuant to RCW 13.40.540(3), includes the following:
+This block grant report includes the following: